Analysis | The GOP’s contortions on Trump and the ‘stolen’ election grow bigger

 That claim was, of course, very false.
 It was bookended by Trump himself doing the same thing McCarthy assured that nobody was doing.
 Trump just the day before cited “an election rigged and stolen from us.”
 By the end of the weekend, he had again cited a stolen election and even promoted a poll showing that two-thirds of Republicans did indeed say the 2020 election was illegitimate.

 But let’s set aside that bogus claim for a moment.
-McCarthy was saying that Biden’s legitimacy wasn’t even in question.
-And yet the California Republican is still aligning his party with the guy who is saying precisely that.
+McCarthy was saying Biden’s legitimacy wasn’t even in question.
+Yet the California Republican is still aligning his party with the guy who is saying precisely that.
 At some point, even that gentle distancing can’t help but imply that Trump’s claims are utterly without merit — just as Bush indicated they were.

 This is apparently the GOP’s new talking point: dismiss the legitimacy questions in the name of moving on, but also stress that Trump is the party’s leader and maybe there are some other valid questions about the election.
 (That, after all, is important to the GOP’s push for voting restrictions in state legislatures, which have been predicated on concerns about election security.)